 A grieving person is starving for kindness, listening, compassion, understanding and acceptance—and they have little of that to offer us in return.
 So, we must offer it to them over and over again in the form of generous-spirited, forgiving, tolerant condolences.
 It’s on us to Be a Bridge to them, not the reverse.
 It’s our moment to be of service to them if we are to truly help.

-So, check out our Conversation to get support for saying helpful condolences, make a comment below, and take a look at my pocket guide to condolences to get the support you need to Be a Bridge to your griever!
+So, check out our Let's Talk! section to get support for saying helpful condolences, make a comment below, and take a look at Condolences Pocket Guide to get the support you need to Be a Bridge to your griever!

 *Due to the numerous cultural and personal variables within each of us, we must each find our own words for our condolences.
 Those suggested here are offered as guidelines developed after years of listening to grievers speak their mind and heart.

 Please comment or ask questions below!
-Or go to our Ask Me Anything section and join in!
+Or go to our Let's Talk! section and join in!

 Did I mention I wrote a book?